8 Traits of Cold-Hearted People: Turning Pain into Wisdom

 Facial expressions reveal heartless people.
 They avoid warm-looking smiles and instead keep a harsh or neutral expression.
 Eyes are dull and seem far away.

 During emotional conversations, frowns prevail.
 Their low empathy is linked to flat effects, according to research on nonverbal communication.
-Interactions feel impersonal because of these expressions, which strengthen walls.
+Interactions feel impersonal because these expressions reinforce barriers.

 Body Language Associated with Being Cold-Hearted